Brian Anderson Player Props: Brewers vs. Blue Jays

-On Wednesday, Brian Anderson (.545 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:07 PM ET.
+On Thursday, Brian Anderson (on the back of going 0-for-2) and the Milwaukee Brewers face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 1:07 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-2) against the Blue Jays.

 Brian Anderson Game Info & Props vs. the Blue Jays